Sukuma people

 The Sukuma are a Bantu ethnic group from the southeastern African Great Lakes region.
-They are the largest ethnic group in Tanzania, with an estimated 10 million members or 16 percent of the country's total population.
+They are the largest ethnic group in Tanzania and North Western Uganda, with an estimated 10 million members or 16 percent of the country's total population.
 Sukuma means "north" and refers to "people of the north."
 The Sukuma refer to themselves as Basukuma (plural) and Nsukuma (singular).
+They migrate from North Western Uganda to Tanzania to keeping animals and agriculture activities.

 Homeland

 The Sukuma live in northwestern Tanzania on or near the southern shores of Lake Victoria, and various areas of the administrative districts of the Mwanza, southwestern tip of Mara Region, Simiyu Region and Shinyanga Region.
 The northern area of their residence is in the Serengeti Plain.
 Sukuma families have migrated southward, into the Rukwa Region and Katavi Region, encroaching on the territory of the Pimbwe.
 These Sukuma have settled outside Pimbwe villages.

 The Sukuma land is mostly a flat, scrubless savannah plain between 3000 and 4000 ft elevation.
 Twenty to forty inches (20 to 40 in) of rain fall from November to March.
 High temperatures range from 26 to 32 C while lows at night seldom drop below 15 C. The population is spread out among small farm plots and sparse vegetation.